All You Need to Know about Labour Welfare Fund

 • Educational facilities and scholarships for the children of the workers

-• Nutritious food in the form of mid-day meals in the schools and for the kids to make them enjoy school
+• Nutritious food in the form of mid-day meals in the schools for the kids to make them enjoy school

 • The labour worker’s kids who are meritorious and score above a particular percentage in their class 10th and 12th board exams